Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Vector bases and state bases of observables

-\ Quantum mechanics postulates that a quantum system has \emph{states} which live within a complex Hilbert space.
-More precisely, states are unit vectors within this space, and for reasons discussed below, two unit vectors which differ only in terms of a scalar $e^{i\theta}$ describe the same state.
-States correspond, therefore, to one-dimensional subspaces, or \emph{rays}.
-Somewhat abusively, we will denote the set of rays in a Hilbert space ${\cal H}$, which we refer to as the \emph{state space}, by ${\cal H}$ itself.
-To distinguish between states and vectors, we write $\bs\psi\es$ to denote the unique state containing the (non-zero) vector $\ket{\psi}$.
-Similarly, $|\sum_i c_i|\,v_i\,\es$ is the state spanned by vector $\sum_i c_i|\,v_i\,\rangle$.
-In quantum computation the state space of the elementary computational unit is the \emph{qubit}, that is, ${\cal Q} =\mathbb{C}^2=\mathbb{C}\oplus \mathbb{C}$; the vectors of the \em computational basis \em for the underlying vector space are written $\ket{0}, \ket{1}$.
+Before diving in to the categorical treatment of observables, we briefly recall the relevant notions in the concrete setting of Hilbert space quantum mechanics.
+All Hilbert spaces involved will be finite-dimensional.
+We will denote the set of rays in a Hilbert space ${\cal H}$, which we refer to as the \emph{state space}, by ${\cal H}$ itself.
+To distinguish between states and vectors, we write $\state{\psi}$ to denote the unique state containing the (non-zero) vector $\ket{\psi}$.
+Similarly, $\state{\sum_i c_i\ket{v_i}}$ is the state spanned by vector $\sum_i c_i \ket{v_i}$.